 Also, you might see your M.2 SATA port from its backside and it may look like it’s an NVMe port.
 But, it’s still not possible because it will not accept any type of SSD in it.
 In order to confirm, make sure to check the placement of the SSD tightening screw.
 The face of your port will be to the side of that screw.

 I am able to install NVMe SSD on my laptop or Desktop CPU but it doesn’t work

 As we have discussed earlier, M.2 is a form factor.
-So, if your motherboard has an M.2 port with an M-Key, that doesn’t mean it will run the NVMe.
+So, if your motherboard has an M.2 port with an M-Key, that doesn’t necessarily mean it will run the NVMe.
 In order to do that, the port must be using the NVMe Protocol.
 If it’s using the PCIe interface only, the NVMe SSD either does not work or will work on the PCIe (Not NVMe) speed.

 The best way to confirm this thing is by checking your motherboard user manual or by directly getting in touch with the manufacturer’s customer support service.

-Why can’t we use NVMe SSD in any laptop?
+Why can’t we use NVMe SSD on any laptop?

 Well, most of the latest laptops are coming with PCIe NVMe support with an M.2 slot.
 But, some won’t have this port at all.
 However, if we talk about the desktop CPUs, you will see most of the latest ones with PCIe 3.0 support.

 I have bought one of my laptops in 2018.
 It’s not that old.
 But, I can’t use any PCIe-based hardware on it.
 It doesn’t support NVMe and has only one M.2 SATA port.
-The availability of port will depend also on the price of your laptop and the other specifications like processor generations etc.
+The availability of the port will depend also on the price of your laptop and the other specifications like processor generations etc.

 So, if you are here with the same case, you can’t get that high-speed NVMe experience on your laptop.
 I would strongly suggest you have a look at your laptop’s hardware and see what type of port is available.